top of page

 Paula TIIRAKARI.jpg

-Paula TIIRAKARI,
+Paula Tiirakari,

 Kindergarten teacher in Finland.
-She is one of the pioneers of Nature school in Finland and started her own Nature kindergarten in the early 2000s, with great success.
+She is one of the pioneers of Nature schools in Finland and started her own Nature kindergarten in the early 2000s, with great success.
 She has trained many Finnish and foreign students in the nature area.
 She also helped to start a pre-school in the United States.
 She also works in the Nature area with her community in Järvenpää, Finland.

 Marine YZQUIERDO.jpg

-Marine YZQUIERDO,
+Marine Yzquierdo,

 Ernst Zurcher.jpg

-Ernst ZÜRCHER,Sponsor of the First and Second International Tree Forum,
+Ernst Zürcher,Sponsor of the First and Second International Tree Forum,

 World-renowned forest engineer, doctor of natural sciences, professor emeritus and researcher in wood sciences at the Bernese University of Applied Sciences, until recently lecturer at the Swiss Federal Institute of Technology Lausanne (EPFL), at the Swiss Federal Institute of Technology of Zurich (ETHZ) and at the University of Lausanne.
 He studies more particularly the temporal structures of trees (chronobiology).
 He is the author of numerous scientific articles and the general public book "Les Arbres entre visible et invisible" published by Acte Sud and several other works: "Planting a tree and creating a forest", "Listening to the Forest". ...